surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ![FM2 modulation matrix](./images/Pictures/FM2.png)

-FM2 provides a miniature FM synthesizer voice in an oscillator that is specifically tailored towards making nice and musical FM sounds.
+FM2 provides a miniature FM-synthesizer voice in an oscillator that is specifically tailored towards making nice and musical FM sounds.
 A single sine carrier is modulated by two sine modulators, whose ratios to the carrier are always integer thus the resulting waveform is always